-The answer to the first question, can dogs eat coconut, is YES!
-The oil isn’t the only part of the coconut that’s beneficial and healthy for our canine friends.
+Let’s start by answering the most important question: can dogs eat coconut?
+The answer is a resounding YES!
+Coconut oil isn’t the only part of the coconut that’s beneficial and healthy for our canine friends.
 And I’ve discovered recently that my dog simply loves the taste of coconut oil, so why not branch out with other treats containing this superfood?

 (If you'd prefer to learn about how awesome coconut is for your dog in a video, check out The Dog Bakery Founder Rocky Kanaka and his three dogs as they tell you all about it!)

-5. It’s even believed to help speed the healing of cuts, wounds, hot spots and more.
+5. Coconut oil is believed to help speed the healing of cuts, wounds, hot spots, and more.

 So yes, it’s safe.
 It’s yummy.